PlumpMath/hexes/README.md

 ## Status

-Right now it's un a useable but barebones state.
+Right now it's in a useable but barebones state.
 You can poll for keyboard events, update the foreground, background, and tileID of any cell within the grid, and refresh the grid.
 This makes it "usable" in a minimal sense, but there's more work to be done for sure.
 Most of the work from here is not hard,